Cairns Marine Precinct

 There is unmet and growing demand in naval, commercial and superyacht maintenance opportunities that supports a step change in ship sustainment capacity in the CMP.
 As outlined in Table 1, this investment needs to cater for larger vessels (up to 120m), have ship-lift capacity of 3500-5000 tonnes, provide up to 350m of extra wharf, see multiple large vessels simultaneously in dry dock, and allow considerable extra land for sustainment activities.

-The State Government business case released in January 2022 has identified necessary infrastructure and skills requirements to ensure future growth and development in the precinct.
+The State Government business case released in January 2022 identified necessary infrastructure and skills requirements to ensure future growth and development in the precinct.
 This includes a common user facility, accessible by all shipyards.
-It is essential that a $300-$400M commitment to fund the required infrastructure is made by both the Federal and State Governments.
+It is essential that the State and Federal Governments deliver on their $300m commitment towards funding the required infrastructure as outlined in the business case.

 A commitment to long-term continuous maintenance programmes by the RAN will assist the individual shipyards to forward plan in their own businesses and give them the ability to make investments in their own infrastructure.
 Understanding the opportunities in specialist boat and shipbuilding will also allow further private investment and give security to individual businesses of a pipeline of continuous work in the marine precinct.